 Zoran Milacic, BSc, PLog, EP

 - Brian S. White, PEng, PAC Chair; Division Manager – Environmental Services, McElhanney Consulting Services Ltd.

 - Al Gibb, PhD, PEng, Director, Wastewater Treatment, WSP

-- Arvind Saraswat, Senior Project Engineer, Metro Vancouver
+- Arvind Saraswat, PhD, Senior Project Engineer, Metro Vancouver

 - Cindy Yu, BSc, Meteorologist, Environment and Climate Change Canada; Local Executive, Canadian Meteorological and Oceanographic Society